Ambika-k/WeatherApp/Readme.md

 * Based on url and apikey , it gets access to OpenWeatherAPI and retrieves the weather details from it based on city.

 #### [OUTPUT] Following details will be displayed:
-* City, Latitude, Longitude, Weather description.
+* City, Latitude, Longitude, Weather, Date and Time description.

 #### formData.html